 Bert & Phyllis Lamb Prize in Political Science

-2016's winner of the Bert & Phyllis Lamb Prize in Political Science is
+2019's winner of the Bert & Phyllis Lamb Prize in Political Science is

 Grants for Students

-Local Participation Grants
+Local Participation Waivers

 For local area students who are traveling less than 250 miles to the Annual Conference site.
 WSSA will provide free conference registration (which includes a non-subscription WSSA membership and a ticket to the President's Luncheon).
 Grantees must participate (by way of either presenting a paper or a poster, or by serving as a member of a panel) in the conference.
 Any authorized Dean of a higher education institution within the designated local area may certify up to five students from his or her institution to receive these awards.
 The list of certified students must be forwarded from the Dean to the WSSA Communications Director, Kate Herke, by March 1st of the conference year.

 For students who are traveling more than 250 miles to the Annual Conference site.
-WSSA will make a grant of up to $500 each, plus complimentary registration, toward defraying the awardees' necessary travel expenses.
+WSSA will make a grant of up to $500 each, plus reimbursed registration, toward defraying the awardees' necessary travel expenses.
 Grantees must participate (by way of either presenting a paper or a poster, or by serving as a member of a panel) in the conference program, and must pre-register to be eligible.
 The student must complete an application letter to the Student Grant & Award Coordinator, confirming his or her participation in the upcoming conference and the need for the amount of the grant to defray travel expenses.
 Submissions must include a budget narrative and a one paragraph statement of interest/need, and are due by February 15 of the conference year.
 Preference will be given to students whose papers have been accepted to a panel.
 Recipients for grants will be selected by a Grants & Awards Committee that will be constituted and chaired by the Student Grant & Award Coordinator.
 No more than ten (10) awards may be made annually by this Committee.
 The list of grantees will be forwarded to the WSSA Communications Director by March 1st of the conference year.
 Checks for the grant amount will be issued by the WSSA Communications Director following participation by grantees in the Conference.